learningequality/kolibri-docs/docs/install/_rpi.rst

   * You run out of storage space.
 If you have a USB source for additional storage, do something like this::

+        # Stop kolibri
+        sudo systemctl kolibri stop
+        # Move its data
-        sudo systemctl kolibri stop  # Stop kolibri sudo mv /var/kolibri/.kolibri /your/external/media/kolibri_data  # Move its data sudo chown -R kolibri /your/external/media/kolibri_data  # Ensure that the kolibri user owns the folder sudo ln -s /your/external/media/kolibri_data /var/kolibri/.kolibri  # Restore the original location with a symbolic link sudo systemctl kolibri start  # Start kolibri
+        sudo mv /var/kolibri/.kolibri /your/external/media/kolibri_data
+        # Ensure that the kolibri system service user owns the folder
+        sudo chown -R `cat /etc/kolibri/username` /your/external/media/kolibri_data
+        # Restore the original location with a symbolic link
+        sudo ln -s /your/external/media/kolibri_data /var/kolibri/.kolibri
+        # Start kolibri
+        sudo systemctl kolibri start

   * Loading channels can take a **long time** on a Raspberry Pi.
-When generating channel contens for Khan Academy, the step indicated as "Generating channel listing.
+When generating channel contents for Khan Academy, the step indicated as "Generating channel listing.
 This could take a few minutes…" could mean ~30 minutes.
 The device's computation power is the bottleneck.
 You might get logged out while waiting, but this is harmless and the process will continue.
 Sit tight!

 Uninstall